When Verbal “Tee-Ups” Are Given – Beware!

 Simply declaring to be “honest” or “not creepy” relieved these people of any responsibility of human decency.
 Any transgressions they may display that are in opposition to their words – from their perspective – were quickly and easily erased because of how they aren’t actually that way and it was just a moment of weakness or failure.
 The ultimate show of arrogance and audacity comes when they believe they have offered their apologies for the isolated incident and continue with their nonsense as if everything is normal and we are expected to, once again, believe them.

 People hide behind their declared virtue(s) a lot in both personal and professional settings.
-When I hear it once in a conversation, I take note of it but I reason it is just a verbal idiosyncrasy.
+When I hear it once in a conversation, I take note of it but I reason it may be just a verbal idiosyncrasy.
 But when I hear it two, three, four times from the same person during a single day or even a single conversation, that is when I recognize I need to be cautious of this person.
 Planned, long-term deception and cover-ups, require a lot of energy, thought, and intent.
 These people who profess that they are or aren’t something during the course of normal conversation are usually setting you up for what is to come from your interactions with them.

 What I have learned is that these people share in common, besides a profound lack of a moral center, is their belief that a confession and admission of guilt sets them apart from other human beings, and places them back in the good graces of those they’ve lied to, offended, or outright wronged.
 They are usually exactly what they claim they aren’t and that they abhor in others.
 And that is a dangerous person to keep the company of.